Shivansh-Mishra08/RecommendingMovies/README.md

 * **moviesWithIndex.csv** - This consists of movies with indexes assigned to it.

 ## Dependencies Used
-1. Flask - for backend
+1. Flask - for backend.
-2. Jinja2 - for HTML templating
+2. Jinja2 - for HTML templating.
-3. passlib - for hashing user password
+3. passlib - for hashing user password.
-4. numpy - for fast numerical computation
+4. numpy - for fast numerical computation.
-5. Sklearn - for loss metrics
+5. Sklearn - for loss metrics.
-6. Pandas - for manipulation of CSV'S
+6. Pandas - for manipulation of CSV'S.
-7. Pymongo - for communicating with mongodb
+7. Pymongo - for communicating with mongodb.
-8. Flask-PyMongo - for communicating with mongodb
+8. Flask-PyMongo - for communicating with mongodb.
 9. tqdm - for monitoring the time taken by the algorithms.

 ## Citations